easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_VISUAL_GUIDE.md

 ```
 🔒 Secure:
    Your Computer
-   └─ API Key stored in ~/.q-ide/llm_credentials.json
+   └─ API Key stored in ~/.Top Dog/llm_credentials.json
-      └─ Only Q-IDE can access it
+      └─ Only Top Dog can access it
       └─ Never sent to anyone but the LLM service itself
-      └─ Q-IDE developers never see it
+      └─ Top Dog developers never see it

 ❌ Insecure (we DON'T do this):
-   Your API Key → Q-IDE Server → Hackers steal it
+   Your API Key → Top Dog Server → Hackers steal it
    Your API Key → Shared in cloud → Exposed
    Your API Key → Sent to multiple services → Risky
 ```